spacefito/ardana-dev-tools/notes.md

 Enter choice [0129]: 2
 Devel:AAC
+... and a few thoushand lines more.
 ```
-... a few thousand lines after this listing projects in api.suse.de

 Install qemu-kvm: